An unexpected topological censor: Discussion

-Since the scalar quantity $R_{\hat{\alpha}\hat{\beta}} R^{\hat{\alpha}\hat{\beta}}$ also diverges, there is a curvature sigularity at the center.
-It follows that for a wormhole of the Morris-Thorne type to exist, $\Lambda$ must not be time dependent.
-In the language of the topological censorship principle \cite{FSW93, CGS08}, causal curves originating from and ending in a simply connected asymptotic region do not see any non-trivial topology and can therefore be deformed to a curve contained entirely within the asymptotic region.
+has some clearcut consequences: Eqs. (\ref{E:T3}), (\ref{E:G}), and (\ref{E:Riemann}) imply that the energy flux, lateral pressure, and curvature cannot be finite at the center of the wormhole.
+Since the scalar quantity $R_{\hat{\alpha}\hat{\beta}} R^{\hat{\alpha}\hat{\beta}}$ also diverges, there is a curvature singularity at the center.
+So given the ansatz, Eq. (\ref{E:line3}), it follows that for a wormhole of the Morris-Thorne type to exist, $\Lambda$ must not be time dependent.
+More formally, using the language of the topological censorship principle \cite{FSW93, CGS08}, causal curves originating from and ending in a simply connected asymptotic region do not see any non-trivial topology and can therefore be deformed to a curve contained entirely within the asymptotic region.
 In the present situation, an ingoing radial null geodesic continues to move inward and so cannot pass through the wormhole and probe the topology.
 A time-dependent $\Lambda$ will therefore act as a topological censor for wormholes of the Morris-Thorne type.

+Returning to the line element (\ref{E:line3}), suppose $(\partial/\partial t)\Lambda(r,t)=0$ for $t\le t_0$ (for some $t_0$) and that a Morris-Thorne wormhole exists.
+If $(\partial/\partial t)\Lambda(r,t)$ becomes nonzero for $t>t_0$, then the center develops a curvature singularity.
+So the entire model, Eq. (\ref{E:line3}), breaks down and we no longer have a valid wormhole solution.
+With the properties of black holes in mind, this singularity is not likely to disappear even if $\Lambda$ becomes constant again.
+Moreover, since all the points on the sphere are singularities, the infinite gravitational forces between them would pull the entire sphere into a single point, thereby producing a black hole.

+While all these conclusions are based on fairly straightforward calculations, one can question their relevance: for if $\Lambda$ really does change, then the rate of change is likely to be so minute as to be practically undetectable.
+Putting it another way, even if $\Lambda$ should be independent of $r$, which is also likely, $(\partial/\partial t)\Lambda(r,t)$ is going to be zero within the margin of experimental error.
+So the outcome has no bearing on the present.

+The situation would have been entirely different during a period when $\Lambda$ really did change, at least with respect to time, as would have been the case during inflation.
+Here the existence of a kind of \emph{vacuum energy} caused the Universe to act like an approximation to a de Sitter solution since it was dominated by a large effective cosmological ``constant" (Ref. \cite{PR03}, p.
+10).
+At the very least, the change in $\Lambda$ would have been very large at the beginning of inflation, as well as the end.
+Now, submicroscopic wormholes existing prior to the onset of inflation could conceivably have expanded to macroscopic size \cite{tR93}.
+However, such wormholes could not have survived the beginning of inflation.

+During inflation, $\Lambda$ would not only have been large, but it may also have been constant.
+(If not, wormholes could not have formed.)
+It is generally believed that inflation provides a possible explanation for the initial inhomogeneities that have led to the macroscopic structures we see today.
+These large-scale structures could have included wormholes.
+But since $\Lambda$ changed again rapidly at the end of inflation, such wormholes could not have survived either.